 Carnivore Coexistence Collaborative

-Public scientists have a duty to advocate for the broad public including future generations, for good governance, for fulfilling the duties of public trustees, and for the best available science.
-The Carnivore Coexistence Collaborative (CCC) reports on advocacy by its members listed below.
+Public scientists have a duty to advocate for the interests of the broadest public including future generations, for good governance, for fulfilling the duties of public trustees, and for the best available science.
+Carnivore Coexistence Lab created this website for the Carnivore Coexistence Collaborative (CCC) to report on advocacy and outreach.
+CCC also presents a new 2019 webpage on standards of evidence and scientific integrity.